-- In 2025, Slovenia has already provided EUR 1.33 billion in financing, which includes issuing a 30-year bond and a second retail bond - EUR 4.58bn gross borrowing needs in fiscal year 2025 - General Government Debt at 67.0% of GDP in 2024, well below the EA-20 average of 89.1% of GDP.
-Estimated at 66.0 % GDP end of 2025 - Institutionally well diversified investor base - Slovenia bond market is because of the measures taken to improve secondary market liquidity, perceived as adequately liquid compared to bond markets of similar size - Slovenia as the first EU member issued a sovereign digital bond - Smooth redemption profile, 23.3% of existing State Budget Debt has a residual maturity of more than 10 years - Credit Ratings for Slovenia improved in comparison to pre-Covid period (2019) - Slovenian GDP grew by 1.1% (seasonally adjusted) in Q4 2024, slightly below the EA-20's figure of 1.2% and the EU-27's figure of 1.4%.
+- The major credit rating agencies upgraded the outlook on Slovenia's ratings to positive: S&P, Moody's, Fitch Ratings and DBRS Morningstar, reflecting Slovenia's strong governance, credible policy framework and efforts to address fiscal challenges - In 2025, Slovenia has already provided EUR 1.325 billion in financing long-term euro bonds, which includes issuing a 30-year bond and a second retail bond.
+Total average weighted issued yield stands at 3.369% with average weighted time to maturity 28.5 years - EUR 4.58bn gross borrowing needs in fiscal year 2025 - General Government Debt at 67.0% of GDP in 2024, declining for the fourth year and nearing the prepandemic level.
+Estimated at 66.0 % GDP end of 2025 - Institutionally well diversified investor base - Slovenia bond market is because of the measures taken to improve secondary market liquidity, perceived as adequately liquid compared to bond markets of similar size - Slovenia as the first EU member issued a sovereign digital bond - Smooth redemption profile, 23.3% of existing State Budget Debt has a residual maturity of more than 10 years - Slovenian GDP grew by 1.1% (seasonally adjusted) in Q4 2024, slightly below the EA-20's figure of 1.2% and the EU-27's figure of 1.4%.
 The annual volume change amounted to 1.6%, and was thus above the EA-20 (0.9%) and the EU-27 (1.0%) - Stable banking sector, capital position remained sound and liquidity solid